Here’s some information on how to adopt a kid.

 Introducing your family to relatives at the airport can be one of the most exciting parts of the adoption process.
 Remember that your child may be feeling confused, so try not to overwhelm them at first.
 Gradually introduce them to their new routine, and try to have fun traditions to ease the transition.

 As with all adoptions, there may be a few post-placement visits.
 Be honest about your accomplishments and challenges as a new family.
-Often, children grow in leaps and bounds during their first year home.
+Often, children grow in leaps and bounds during their first year at home.
 Don’t expect perfection, and keep your mind on the positive parts of your journey!

 How To Adopt A Kid